HalkowichJasperSA/labs/syntax/README.md

 Take a look at the program on the right.
 There are several syntactical errors in it.
 See if you can edit the code to correct the errors.
 Look carefully at all the details in the example above for reference.

-When you are done, **compile** your program by typing the following in the terminal window after the `$` prompt followed by Enter.
+When you are done, **compile** your program by typing the following in the terminal window after the `$` prompt followed by pressing enter.

 ```
 make syntax